julianespinel/website/README.md

 cloudfront_distribution_id = ""
 ```

-After you create the file and add the required values, you can run the script by
+After you create the files and add the required values, you can run the script
-typing in the terminal:
+by typing in the terminal:

 ```bash
 python deploy.py -uv minor